Man City vs Arsenal will be defined by tactical trend and a strange twist

 The idea may be all the more important if Odegaard is indeed out until November, as some recent chatter suggests, but also given the exact nature of this game.

 The onus is very much on Arsenal, rather than City.
 They are the challengers, they are the team that have twice finished second to Pep Guardiola’s side, and they’re the team now second again.
-Arsenal as a whole haven’t won at City at all since 2014-15.
+Arsenal haven’t won at the Etihad since 2014-15.

-All of that is also in a context where this fixture abruptly became much more stand-offish at the start of last season, before Arsenal were so criticised for being satisfied with a 0-0 draw in this same fixture last season.
-It has widely been cast as costing them the title, and serving as a warning for this season.
+All of that is also in a context where this fixture abruptly became much more stand-offish at the start of last season, before Arsenal were criticised for being satisfied with a 0-0 draw in this same fixture at the end of March.
+It has widely been cast as costing them the title, serving as a warning for this season.

 No single result costs a team the league when they’re up against a project that achieves an average of 91 points a season.
-That’s especially not the case when Arsenal actually took four points off City last season.
+That’s especially not the case given Arsenal took four points off City last season.

 What really cost Arsenal was that they didn’t have as many resources as the champions, and weren’t as advanced as a team.
 Arteta’s side otherwise pushed themselves to a higher level than the season before, going from 84 points to 89, while claiming four points off City when it had previously been none.

-That was progress, that came from Arteta’s staff seeking to maximise every detail in the most calculated way.
+That was progress; it came from Arteta’s staff seeking to maximise every detail in the most calculated way.

 It is probably why this is going to be a similar sort of game.
 The absence of Odegaard likely means that Arteta’s decision in midfield is going to be counterintuitively easy.
 He will doubtless seek to make it as physical as possible, with perhaps only Jorginho offering a different type of defensive play in his passing nuance.
 More interesting will be the attack, and just what shape Arteta chooses.
 Will it be Gabriel Jesus moving between the lines or Kai Havertz playing as a false nine?
 That offers another contrast with City, given Guardiola’s entire team is now retrofitted from Erling Haaland’s obvious starting place.

-By the same token, is it a positive for Arsenal that the Norwegian’s scarcely believable scoring run was ended against Internazionale on Tuesday, or is it a negative, since he'll now be hungrier?
+By the same token, is it a positive for Arsenal that the Norwegian’s scarcely believable scoring run came to a halt against Internazionale on Tuesday?
+Or is it a negative, since he’ll now be hungrier?
 Both managers would probably publicly say that isn’t important.
-More relevant is perhaps how Haaland hasn’t yet scored against the Gabriel-William Saliba partnership in three games.
+More relevant is perhaps how Haaland hasn’t yet scored against the Gabriel Magalhaes-William Saliba partnership in three games.

-That comes from how that duo has grown together, but also how Arteta has reshaped the team around a supreme defensive base.
-Arsenal are even harder to break down than last season, as that record of one goal conceded in five games so far this season illustrates.
+That comes from how that duo has grown together but also how Arteta has reshaped the team around a supreme defensive base.
+Arsenal are even harder to break down than last season, as a record of one goal conceded in five games so far this season illustrates.

 Jose Mourinho is known to have laughed at the nature of that notionally decisive 0-0 at City last season, since the excitement didn’t really get beyond the infamous “s**t on a stick” 0-0s between the Portuguese’s Chelsea and Liverpool two decades ago.
 It is almost as if the positional game and pressing have now evolved so much that the most innovative managers have to take it further – and consequently right back around.

 The answer to pressing is to stand off and bait the opposition, only for similar managers to also stand off.
-A potential solution is to knock it long, as both Haaland and Arsenal’s wide players have benefitted from recently.
-Even the physical size of such players has gone from short technicians to six-foot physical “warriors” of the type Mourinho loved.
+A potential solution is to knock it long, as both Haaland and Arsenal’s wide players have benefited from recently.
+Even the physical size of such players has gone from short technicians to six-foot-plus physical “warriors” of the type Mourinho loved.

 That is likely to make this another stand-offish game, rather than any arguments about needing to win.
 It is tactically smart, especially if you lack a playmaker like Odegaard.
 It may be even more pronounced if Kevin De Bruyne is also out.
 This supposed showdown may well be another dull game devoid of ingenuity; all tactics rather than theatre.
 Then again, with De Bruyne, Arteta knows from his own tricks not to believe such injury news until you see it on the team sheet.